 Whilst the location and building were spot on, unfortunately the food was a real disappointment.
 Even if we hadn’t been expecting the gourmet cuisine and culinary expertise promised by the glossy website, we would have still been surprised.

 The quality just wasn’t there, and we would have sent back several of our dishes had we not been brought up to be so British and polite.
 Like the fruit crumble.
 The rhubarb was baked onto the bowl, the crumble mixture wasn’t cooked and the custard was lumpy.
 I have to also mention the steak (which was actually quite good).
 It came with a ‘mushroom sauce’ that turned out to simply be gravy with a few mushrooms in it.
-We’ve eaten lots of steaks in mushroom sauce all over the world, and know that this is not what you’d expect from such a high end establishment.
+We’ve eaten lots of steaks in mushroom sauce all over the world, and know that this is not what you’d expect from an establishment that promotes itself as high-end.

-Most meals were luke warm at best, possibly because they had been sitting on the side for a while.
+Most meals were luke warm at best.
 At the Governor’s Mansion guests have to pre-order all their meals, down to the last cup of coffee at breakfast.
-Initially we found this very strange (we’ve never had to pre-order breakfast before!), but given the remote location and small number of guests, we can understand that this helps the chef plan ahead.
+Initially we found this rather strange, but given the remote location and small number of guests, we can understand that this helps the chef plan ahead and to keep things fresh, so it wasn’t a problem.

 We were also disappointed with the rather mediocre packed lunch which we ordered for our second day, not wanting to stand on ceremony with another 3 course meal off the same dining menu at mid-day.
 It was a simple sandwich and a few pieces of fruit in a polystyrene box.
 An all inclusive stay at Governor’s Mansion isn’t cheap and starts at $380 per night for a double room.
 For that we were expecting much more.